MojiFarmanbar/MojiFarmanbar/README.md

 - I am passionate about conducting research and connecting it to business.

 #### 🎓 Education:
-- I got my PhD in computational physics, with a focus on electronic properties of 2d(dimensional) materials, like graphene.
+- I hold a PhD in computational physics, with a focus on electronic properties of 2d(dimensional) materials, like graphene.

 #### Publications:
 - You can find the list of publications from physics to machine learning, [check here](https://scholar.google.com/citations?hl=en&user=2CR9_jYAAAAJ&view_op=list_works).